cgoldammer/cats/docs/typeclasses.md

 }
 ```

-Not only is the type signature of `Pair` now messy but it also forces all instances of `Pair` to have a `Monoid`
+Not only is the type signature of `Pair` now messy, but it also forces all instances of `Pair` to have a `Monoid`
 instance, whereas `Pair` should be able to carry any types it wants and if the types happens to have a
 `Monoid` instance then so would it.
 We could try bubbling down the constraint into the methods themselves.